It's Your Choice 2018

 (Grad only) If family coverage was in force at the time of death, the covered surviving dependents are then eligible for COBRA Continuation.
 (See Question: Who is eligible for continuation?).

-If your employee premiums are deducted on a pre-tax basis under Internal Revenue Code Section 125 rules, switching from family to single coverage is not allowable unless there is an IRS qualified family status change such as divorce, marriage, birth or adoption.
+If your employee premiums are deducted on a pre-tax basis under Internal Revenue Code Section 125 rules, switching from family to individual coverage is not allowable unless there is an IRS qualified family status change such as divorce, marriage, birth or adoption.
 For example, all covered family members lose eligibility for health coverage or become eligible for and enroll in another group plan.
-If any covered dependents remain eligible for coverage, a change from family to single coverage is allowed only during the It's Your Choice Open Enrollment period.
+(Group plans do not include Medicare or individual Medicare supplement policies.)
+If any covered dependents remain eligible for coverage, a change from family to individual coverage is allowed only during the It's Your Choice open enrollment period.

-If your employee premiums are deducted on a post-tax basis or you are an annuitant, you may change from family to single coverage at anytime.
-The change will be effective on the first day of the month on or following receipt of your electronic or paper application by your benefits/payroll/personnel office (ETF for annuitants and continuants).
-Switching from family to single coverage when you still have eligible dependents is deemed a voluntary cancellation of coverage for all covered dependents and is not considered a "qualifying event" for continuation coverage.
+If your employee premiums are deducted on a post-tax basis or you are a retiree, you may change from family to individual coverage at anytime.
+The change will be effective on the first day of the month on or following receipt of your electronic or paper application by your benefits/payroll/personnel office (ETF for retirees and continuants).
+Switching from family to individual coverage when you still have eligible dependents is deemed a voluntary cancellation of coverage for all covered dependents and is not considered a "qualifying event" for continuation coverage.

-(State only) Please Note: If you have single coverage and you should die, your sick leave credits will not be available for use by your surviving dependents.
+(State only) Please Note: If you have individual coverage and you should die, your sick leave credits will not be available for use by your surviving dependents.

-Changing from single to family coverage, regardless of whether your premiums are deducted on a pre- or post-tax basis, is only allowed during the It's Your Choice enrollment period, or when you or an eligible dependent has a qualifying event that allows for family coverage.
-See Question: If I do not change from single to family coverage during the It's Your Choice Open Enrollment period, will I have other opportunities to do so?
+Changing from individual to family coverage, regardless of whether your premiums are deducted on a pre- or post-tax basis, is only allowed during the It's Your Choice enrollment period, or when you or an eligible dependent has a qualifying event that allows for family coverage.
+See Question: If I do not change from individual to family coverage during the It's Your Choice open enrollment period, will I have other opportunities to do so?

 Health Plan Information

 You will receive identification cards from the health plan you select.
 If you lose these cards or need additional cards for other family members, you may request them directly from the health plan.
-Health plans that offer the IYC Health Plan or the IYC HDHP are not required to provide you with a certificate describing your benefits.
-The IYC Health Plans Certificate of Coverage provides this information.
+Health plans are not required to provide you with a certificate describing your benefits.
+The IYC Health Plans, IYC Access Plan or IYC Medicare Plus Certificate of Coverage online provides this information.

 Present your identification card to the hospital or physician who is providing the service.
 Identification numbers are necessary for any claim to be processed or service provided.

-Most of the health plans that offer the IYC Health Plan or the IYC HDHP also require that non-emergency hospitalizations be prior authorized and contact be made if there is an emergency admission.
+Most of the health plans require that non-emergency hospitalizations be prior authorized and contact be made if there is an emergency admission.
 Prior authorizations are required for high-tech radiology (for example, MRI, PET, CT scans) and for low back surgeries.
 Check with your health plan, and make sure you understand any requirements.

 For the IYC Access Health Plan and SMP, it is recommended or required that you or your physician contact the health plan before you are admitted to a hospital unless it is an emergency.
 In an emergency, it is in your best interest to notify the health plan as soon as reasonably possible.

 Only if the IYC Health Plan HMO has providers in the community in which the child resides.
 Emergency or urgent care services are covered wherever they occur.
 However, non-emergency treatment must be received at a facility approved by the health plan.
+Outpatient mental health services and treatment of alcohol or drug abuse may be covered.
 Refer to the IYC Health Plans Certificate of Coverage.
 Contact your health plan for more information.

 When you are covered under two or more group health insurance policies at the same time and both contain coordination of benefit provisions, insurance regulations require the primary carrier be determined by an established sequence.
 This means that the primary carrier will pay its full benefits first; then the secondary carrier would consider the remaining expenses.
-(See the Coordination of Benefits Provision found in the IYC Health Plans Certificate of Coverage.)
+(See the Coordination of Benefits Provision found in the IYC Health Plans, IYC Access Plan or IYC Medicare Plus Certificate of Coverage online.)
 Note that with coordination of benefits, the secondary carrier may not always cover all of your expenses that were not covered by the primary carrier.

 Most IYC Health Plans will pay nothing when non-emergency treatment is provided by physicians outside of the health plan unless there is an authorized referral.
 Contact the health plans directly regarding their policies on referrals.